THE VFA PIONEER HISTORIES PROJECT

 JW: I must have paid.
 I don’t remember that.

 MB: It was amazing.
-So, we were literally keeping count of how many.
+We were literally keeping count of how many.
 And I remember one day, we were almost to the thousand level.
 1000 people had joined, and my husband’s check came in.
 It was like, yes.
 Those were such heady days, Judy.
 The friendships that developed, personal friendships to this day, and the ways in which we all thought we were changing the world.

 JW: Was that before or after you sold the business?